Where are they now? The last Spurs team that won a trophy in 2008

 He saw out his final playing years with hometown club Middlesbrough and returned in a coaching role, later taking up his first managerial stint in the 2019-20 season before being axed for Neil Warnock.

-A one-club legend, King went from Tottenham ambassador to first-team assistant coach last summer, having called time on his injury-laden playing career back in 2012.
+A one-club legend, King went from Tottenham ambassador to first-team assistant coach in 2020, having called time on his injury-laden playing career back in 2012.

 The French defender left White Hart Lane a few months later, spending an unsuccessful half-season at Sunderland before making an eyebrow-raising return the following January.